NithyaKuchadi/Smart-AI-Parking/README.md

 # Smart-AI-Parking

-[Web Application that calculates Dynamic Parking price based on the no. of minutes the Vehicle is parked.]:https://github.com/NithyaKuchadi/GRUBHUB-Simulation-using-MERN-Stack/blob/master/README.md
+Web Application that calculates Dynamic Parking price based on the no. of minutes the Vehicle is parked.

 Used OpenAlpr for LicenseplateRecognition.